Women's Advocate

 What is a women's advocate?

 A Women's Advocate is a specially trained workplace representative who assists women with concerns such as workplace harassment, intimate violence and abuse.
 The Women's Advocate is not a counselor but rather provides support for women seeking workplace and community resources.
-The Women's Advocate program is an excellent example of a successful joint union/management workplace initiative that helps create healthy, respectful and safe workplaces.

 which bargaining units have a women's advocate?